- 1. Bites And Scratches

 2. Harming Babies During Sleep

-Cats will suffocate infants, but not on purpose.
+Cats may suffocate infants, but not on purpose.
 As most cats are playful and comfort seekers, they might sit or lie on the baby’s face hence suffocating them.

 3. Cats Are Not Good Sleeping Around Babies